cpske/ISP/introduction/index.md

 |  0 - 55       |   F   |

 **Minimum Exam Average**:
-You must also achieve an overall average exam score of at least 50% to pass.
+You must achieve an overall average exam score of at least 50% to pass.